U.S. Navy Veteran

-As the novel coronavirus ravaged Iran in the spring of 2020, and particularly endangered inmates living in the appalling conditions of the Iranian prison system, the regime temporarily released White and tens of thousands of other prisoners.
-White was freed on a medical furlough on March 19, 2020, but prohibited by the regime from leaving Iran.
+White was freed on a medical furlough on March 19, 2020, but was prohibited by the regime from leaving Iran.
 White was transferred to the custody of the Swiss embassy, which handles U.S. diplomatic interests in Iran, and was immediately flown to Tehran for treatment.

 The White family’s spokesman announced on March 25, 2020, that since White’s release, he had exhibited “symptoms consistent with COVID-19” and was hospitalized “in a crowded ward for COVID-19 patients.”
 The family requested that White be granted “an immediate humanitarian medical evacuation” to the U.S. The New York Times later reported that White had indeed been infected with COVID-19 while imprisoned but had recovered.

 White’s mother had previously expressed worry that he would contract COVID-19 and die in prison because his immune system was compromised.
 She said prison personnel had not properly flushed and cleaned White’s chemotherapy port, which could cause a possibly lethal blood infection.